pskl/pskl.github.io/dopamine_harvest.md

 <img class='post-image' src="https://pascal.cc/assets/pictures/anf.png">

-In his latest project Pascal has repurposed an old adult themed website into an autonomous online gallery space where the artist is merely a systems administrator.
+In his latest project pskl has repurposed an old adult themed website into an autonomous online gallery space where the artist is merely a systems administrator.
 This piece questions the nature of artistic expression and the role left for humans to play in art creation and curation.
 The viewer is enticed to upload new material and then contemplate its own uploaded input, becoming part of the ever-changing projected visual landscape of the show.
-Pascal will also display a curated selection of large scale prints stemming from the human-machine hybrid workflows that make the bulk of his practice.
-Errors and process mistakes are celebrated as an integral part of the creation process.
+The artist will also display a curated selection of large scale prints stemming from the human-machine hybrid workflows that make the bulk of his practice in which errors and process mistakes are celebrated as an integral part of the creation process.

 [Andreas Nicolas Fischer](https://studioanf.com/) (b.
 1982, Munich) concerns himself with the physical manifestation of digital processes and data through generative systems.
 He is a graduate from the class of professor Joachim Sauter at the Berlin University of the Arts.
 Andreas works and lives in Berlin.

-Pascal (b.
-1990, Vannes) is embracing a noise-driven creative exploration, creating his own tools and autonomous systems for visual creation.
+Pskl (b.
+1990, Vannes) creating in Berlin is embracing a noise-driven creative exploration, writing his own tools and autonomous systems for visual creation.
 His interest is based on passively repurposing internet material into new works of art.
 Coming from an engineering background his skill set lies at the intersection of automation and visuals creation.
-Pascal works and lives in Berlin.

 On view
 August 20 - 25, 2019